-All Members of staff have signed to confirm that they have read and understood Part One and Annex B. (list kept by DSL and included on the single central record).
+All Members of staff have signed to confirm that they have read and understood Part One and Annex B. This will be indicated on a separate column on the schools Single Central Record

-- The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of the St Augustine of Canterbury Catholic Primary School internal safeguarding processes as part of their induction.
-An information sheet is provided upon arrival detailing these internal safeguarding processes. - All staff should undergo safeguarding and child protection training (including online safety) at induction.
+The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of St Michael's internal safeguarding processes as part of their induction delivered by the Miss Daniels our SENco in the case of new support staff or volunteers and Miss smart the deputy head for any new teaching staff

+- All staff should undergo safeguarding and child protection training (including online safety) at induction.
 The training should be regularly updated.
-Induction and training should be in line with advice from the local three safeguarding partners (LA, Police and CCGs- Clinical Commissioning Group).
-This training will include online safety and will take place at least annually. - In addition to child protection training all members of staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy. - Governing bodies and proprietors should recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL/Head Teacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - St Augustine of Canterbury Catholic Primary School has a nominated lead for the Governing Body (Karen McIntyre), all members of the Governing Body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+Induction and training should be in line with advice from the local three safeguarding partners.
+This training will include online safety and will take place at least annually. - In addition to child protection training all members of staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy by being directed to the staff intranet and sharepoint - Governing bodies and proprietors should recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL and Head Teacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained.
+This will be issued during the first FGB meeting of each academic year - St Michael's School has a nominated lead for the Governing Body- Mr Daniel Coleman, all members of the Governing Body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.

-15. Safe Working Practice
+16. Safe Working Practice